before80/go_docs/content/docs/GoDocComments.md

 // If the result of this process is an empty string, Clean
 // returns the string ".".
 //
-// See also Rob Pike, “[Lexical File Names in Plan 9].”
+// See also Rob Pike, "[Lexical File Names in Plan 9]."
 //
 // [Lexical File Names in Plan 9]: https://9p.io/sys/doc/lexnames.html
 func Clean(path string) string {